‘Struggling’ with Same-Sex Attractions?

 It’s About Everyone

-In short, because speaking first and foremost in terms of virtue (which is for all people), we shift away from using language that can be deemed discriminatory, according to the letter of the law in some places (such as Canada).
-Granted, this elevation to the non-discriminatory invitation to pursue chastity still might not undo the potential damage that a person could do, if they had the advancement of an ideology as their primary priority.
-This is because similar laws also may also deem something illegal is a person perceives that their preferred form of sexual/gender expression is under attack.
-I have known some people, however, who have literally told me that “anything short of affirmation is hate” so I think it is safe to say this is a delicate road to be on.
-(I had coffee with this guy a while back – the nice thing is that even though we don’t see eye to eye, we are still able to chat about complex things like this one-on-one).
+In short, if we speak first and foremost in terms of virtue (which pertains to the state of one's heart), and remember that the Church is merely inviting all people to open their hearts more completely to the Lord, then we move away from speaking first and foremost about behaviors.
+That is, we move further away from language that may be deemed discriminatory towards a particular group of people who choose to commit themselves to particular behaviors.
+This matters because it seems that laws about discrimination seem to be popping up more and more (and seem to be having further and further reach).
+I have known some people, however, who have literally told me that “anything short of affirmation is hate,” so I think it is safe to say this is a very delicate road to be on.
+(I had coffee with one of these people a while back - the nice thing is that even though we don't see eye to eye, we are still able to chat about complex things like this one on one).

-Anyway, due to the creeping insanity of our laws, where it may be possibly illegal to invite people to strive to live chastely, we might have to take it one step further: invite people through the way we strive to live our lives, by the joy we radiate.
+Anyway, due to the ways our laws are shifting, where even expressing the invitation to live chastely may be difficult, we might have to take it one step further: invite people through the way we strive to live our lives, by the joy we radiate.
 And truthfully, I think we should have been leading with this all along.
 I feel very strongly about that because I know that is what it took for me to open my heart to what the Church had to offer.
-It wasn’t a command to change my behavior and it wasn’t even an invitation to pursue chastity.
+It wasn't a command to change my behavior nor was it an invitation to pursue chastity that cracked my heart open.
 Rather, it was the lived example of someone like you, who radiated the beautiful fragrance of Christ so profoundly that I would stop at nothing to pursue Him more than anything else.

-So let us please remember: even after Christianity becomes outlawed completely, no human can outlaw Christ.
-And He will continue to make Himself known to us in the ways He best sees fit for the time.
+So let us please remember: even if Christianity itself were to one day become outlawed altogether, still, no human has the ability to outlaw Christ.
+And in the meantime, He will continue to make Himself known to us in the ways that He best sees fit for the time.
+And in that, we can always find joy, regardless of what is happening in this world.